misterfish/stick/README.md

 	  }
 	}

-Try it yourself and see :D
+Try it yourself and see :D Note that we can't use our `tryCatch` function here, because of the `yield` in the `catch` clause.

-If you use reselect, this is fine:
+If you use `reselect`, this is fine:

 	const selectHome = (state) => state.get('home');
 	const makeSelectUsername = () => createSelector(